 An automated publishing system enables the Associated Press to increase its quarterly earnings reporting from 300 to 3,700 stories, without degradation in quality.
 This kind of system needs (a) data that is well labelled, aka structured data, and (b) a fixed format for using the data, such as a template.
 Corporate earnings, sports scores, and weather are examples of structured data and they are the kinds of stories presently done most often by AI systems.
 At RADAR, a start-up paired with the UK Press Association, six journalists prime an AI system to parse public data reports (like housing or crime figures) and prepare news stories customized to hundreds of local districts.

-For example: associating pieces of information with others that are relevant to deliver extra context quickly
+For example, associating pieces of information to provide context quickly

 A Force Multiplier